Jacksonville Guardianship Lawyers

 Family members and friends may have conflicting opinions on who should help and how to make the right decisions for the ward.
 For example, who should be named as the guardian of an incapacitated child or parent?
 Where should the elderly parent live, at home or in an assisted living facility?
 How much money is needed monthly to care for the person?
 Who will make responsible decisions about the ward’s expenses?
 What does the ward need in terms of medical care and who should provide it?

 These issues can be a source of fighting among the children and other relatives of a ward, and they can tear a family apart.
-The North Florida guardianship lawyers of Beller and Bustamante have the skill and experience to represent you in these often emotional and difficult cases.
+A Jacksonville guardianship lawyer at Beller & Bustamante, P.L. has the skill and experience to represent you in these often emotional and difficult cases.